bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 <details>
 <summary>Are there big differences in mapping statistics?</summary>

 _Not really.
-The mapping with splicing information had slightly better statistics, but the difference is very small._
+The mapping statistics are highly similar._

 _Also note the low proportion of the genome covered.
 This is of course since we are only mapping reads to exons, which are only a minor part of the genome._
-_Most eukaryotic genomes mainly consist of repeated sequences which will not be covered by RNA-seq data._
+_Most eukaryotic genomes mainly consist of non-coding sequences which will not be covered by RNA-seq data (as only coding transcripts (= mRNA) is sequenced)._
 </details>

 STAR is a very popular RNA-seq mapper.
 Let's try using it as well.